cit-bioinfo/WISP/README.md

 -o combined
 ```

-The combined genome and transcriptome will be available under the **combined** directory, as announced by the output of `SMAP_prepareReference.sh`.
+The combined genome and transcriptome will be available under the **combined** directory (can be modified using the `-o` argument), as announced by the output of `SMAP_prepareReference.sh`.

 ## 2 Align reads to the combined reference genome and transcriptome using STAR
 <a name="align"></a>

+The SMAP pipeline is aligner-agnostic.
+However, STAR is recommended.
+This section details how to run STAR.
+Any personnal or institutional STAR pipeline can be used here with the SMAP combined genome/transcriptome.

-The  `SMAP_prepareReference.sh` script gives the next command to run which aims at preparing files for RNAseq reads alignement using STAR.
-This only needs to be done once for all samples.
+STAR first requires the combined genome/transcriptome to be indexed.
+This only needs to be done once for a given pair of genomes.

 ```shell
 mkdir combined/StarIndexed_combined